ajnisbet/opentopodata/README.md

 }
 ```

-The interpolation algorithm used can be configured as a request parameter, and locations can also be provided in Google Polyline format.
+The interpolation algorithm used can be configured as a request parameter, multiple locations can be given in a single request, and locations can also be provided in Google Polyline format.

 See the [API docs](https://www.opentopodata.org/api/) for more about request and response formats.